chinamike65/hugo-tuolesi/content/book5/book5en.md

 Just like there are mountains and rivers on the earth, and the scenery will change, the bodhicitta of the earth will change, and sometimes there will be a retreat.

-The Bodhisattva's bodhisattva is called the Golden Bodhisattva.
+The Bodhisattva's bodhicitta is called the Golden Bodhicitta.
 From here, the bodhicitta will never turn back.

 Why is it called Golden Bodhicitta?
 Whether gold is burnt or ground, its nature will not change.
-Jin Bodhicitta is a metaphor for bodhicitta at this level.
+Golden Bodhicitta is a metaphor for bodhicitta at this level.

-From the moment of attaining the Golden Bodhicitta, the middle-grade Resource Path Bodhisattva's vows will be very strong, and the accumulated blessings will be very large.
+From the moment of attaining the Golden Bodhicitta, The Intermediate Stage Path of Accumulation Bodhisattva's vows will be very strong, and the accumulated blessings will be very large.
 If you can get meditation, the meditation power will be relatively strong, so you will have great power in doing things.

-The Bodhisatta attained by the Bodhisattva of the High-grade Resource Path is Moon Bodhicitta.
+The Bodhisatta attained by the Bodhisattva of the High-grade Path of Accumulation is Moon Bodhicitta.

 Twenty-two bodhi hearts, the first nineteen are Bodhisattva's Bodhisattva